felipe-silvestre-morais/WeatherForecast-app/README.md

 ## Library Decisions

-*   **RxJava**: Async tasks in an easy way to apply operators over the results and enables to make use of other libraries such RxLocation & RxPermissions.
+*   **RxJava**: Async tasks in an easy way to apply operators over the results and enables to make use of other libraries such as RxLocation & RxPermissions.
-*   **Retrofit**: most well-known used http client in Android community with RxJava support
+*   **Retrofit**: most well-known used HTTP client in Android community with RxJava support
 *   **Mockk**: I took the opportunity to learn and use mockk rather mockito, it’s a kotlin way to mock things for unit tests.
 *   **Koin**: Kotlin dependency injection, simpler and less code than Dagger:
 [https://medium.com/@farshidabazari/android-koin-with-mvvm-and-retrofit-e040e4e15f9d](https://medium.com/@farshidabazari/android-koin-with-mvvm-and-retrofit-e040e4e15f9d)